chriswessels/meteor-hammer/README.md

-# meteor-hammer
+# chriswessels:hammer

-A smart-package for integrating with Hammer.js for multi-touch gestures.
+A smart-package for integrating with [Hammer.js](https://github.com/hammerjs/hammer.js) for multi-touch gestures.
 Bundles Hammer.js and provides `Template.templateName.gestures()` for easy use.

 ## Example